Top Kratom Vendors For 2023

 Kratom is not addictive in the way prescription painkillers, benzodiazepines, or alcohol are — each of which produces physiological changes within the body that lead to withdrawal symptoms when the drug is no longer used.
 In the case of alcohol or benzodiazepines, withdrawal can even prove lethal.

 Kratom is not addictive in this way.
 It’s what experts consider “behavioral addiction” — it’s the same sort of addiction you can have to gambling, sex, or marijuana.

 The root of addiction comes from an attempt to release the body and mind from some sort of discomfort or pain.
-People who suffer physcial pain can be addicted to any action or substance that temporarily removes the pain.
+People who suffer physical pain can be addicted to any action or substance that temporarily removes the pain.
 People who are depressed may become addicted to actions or substances that alleviate some of this deeply rooted sadness.

 Kratom does both of these things.
 It acts as a release from physical and emotional pain — temporarily — leading people to continue using it to find relief.

 Anything can become addictive in this way.
-People become addicted to shopping, sex, masterbation, gambling, working, and much more.
+People become addicted to shopping, sex, masturbation, gambling, working, and much more.
 All of it comes from a desire to escape an uncomfortable reality — be it from physical pain, past trauma, or depression.

 Does Kratom Cause Withdrawals?

 Withdrawals are the symptoms that appear when someone is dependent on a substance and stops using it.

 When someone takes a substance for a long period of time, it causes a change in certain receptors.
 The body makes these changes to offset the effects of the drug.
-For example, opiates activate the opioid receptors.
+For example, opiates activate opioid receptors.
 To combat the changes this causes, the body will “hide” some of the opioid receptors so the drug has less of an effect.